 This Vegan Tzatziki Sauce recipe is made with coconut yogurt which gives it a unique sweetness and the fresh lemon juice balances it with a tangy flavor.
 The fresh dill, parsley, and mint mellow out the other ingredients and make the whole thick sauce a truly delicious topping.

 You'll love the taste of this easy tzatziki sauce served with store-bought or homemade pita bread, on a greek salad, with Baked Falafel, Falafel Bowls, and Falafel Pitas.
 If you're making more sauces, make sure you try Tahini Sauce (made with sesame seed paste) and Hummus (made from chickpeas) as well.
-These three sauces are vegan, dairy-free, gluten-free, and vegetarian.
+These three sauces are vegan, dairy-free, gluten-free, vegetarian, and all pair nicely in dishes together.

 - Preparation time: 5-7 minutes